HPI-SWA-Lab/GazeTracker/README.md

 * Left-click into the world and choose "Start gaze tracking".
 * Save the Image and close it.

-## Making changes to the exchange format between Tobii EyeX and Squeak
+## Making changes to the TobiiEyeX Adapter
-If you want to make changes to the way this project writes gaze coordinates to the stout, follow these instructions.
+If you want to make changes adapter, e.g. to change the way this project writes gaze coordinates to the stout, follow these instructions.

+It requires Visual Studio to be installed on your machine.

-* Download and install the Tobii EyeX SDK for C and C++: http://developer.tobii.com/eyex-sdk/c-cplusplus/ (TODO: Put in subfolder of this repo)
+* Download and install the Tobii EyeX SDK for C and C++: http://developer.tobii.com/eyex-sdk/c-cplusplus/

-TODO: Add compiling instructions and relevant files
+* Apply the changes made for the adapter to the downloaded sources.
+ * The changed files can be found in [[GazeTracker repository]\tobii-adapter-source](https://github.com/HPI-SWA-Lab/GazeTracker/tree/master/tobii-adapter-source)
+* Make your changes
+* Export a Windows executable

 ## Linklist
 * GazeTracking for Squeak
   * Github repository of this projects work: https://github.com/HPI-SWA-Lab/GazeTracker/
-  * Required Squeak package: [GazeTracker repository]\repository
+  * Required Squeak package: [[GazeTracker repository]\repository](https://github.com/HPI-SWA-Lab/GazeTracker/tree/master/repository)
-  * Tobii adapter: [GazeTracker repository]\tobii-adapter
+  * Tobii adapter: [[GazeTracker repository]\tobii-adapter](https://github.com/HPI-SWA-Lab/GazeTracker/tree/master/tobii-adapter)
-  * Tobii EyeX SDK changes: [GazeTracker repository]\tobii-adapter-source
+  * Tobii EyeX SDK changes: [[GazeTracker repository]\tobii-adapter-source](https://github.com/HPI-SWA-Lab/GazeTracker/tree/master/tobii-adapter-source)
 * Tobii
   * TobiiEyeX Drivers: http://developer.tobii.com/eyex-setup/
   * TobiiEyeX SDK for C and C++: http://developer.tobii.com/eyex-sdk/c-cplusplus/